-Engine, Stop Engine
+Stop Engine

-Illuminates and an audible alarm tone will sound when a major engine system problem exists.
+This warning light appears with an audible alarm tone when a major engine system problem exists.

-If the Stop Engine warning light illuminates, it means you have a serious engine system problem.
-This should be considered an emergency.
-You should stop the vehicle as safely as possible and turn OFF the ignition.
-The vehicle must be serviced and the problem corrected before driving again.
-Failure to comply may result in death, personal injury, equipment or property damage.
+If the stop engine warning light turns on, a serious engine system problem has occurred.
+Safely stop the vehicle and turn OFF the ignition.
+Do not drive the vehicle until the vehicle has been serviced.
+Failure to comply may result in death, personal injury, equipment damage or property damage.